Ongewitter/robots/README.md

 * Minimal gem usage (I used rspec for testing, that's it)
 * There is a basic set of safeguards, but I assume breaking the program is still possible.
 This is fine as it is a test project
 * Tests are written very WET, because <a href="https://thoughtbot.com/blog/lets-not">Let's not</a>
+* There are no integration tests, since this simple project is, in itself, an integration test >_>
 * There are two commented tests which I would use <a href="https://github.com/thoughtbot/factory_bot">factory_bot</a> for, but since we're trying to keep gems at a minimum, we chose not to actually implement them.
 For now
 * If wanted, a user could keep adding rovers and moving them around, this is intentional
 * There are a lot of prompts, in case the user forgets what they are doing, so they wouldn't have to guess at what input is expected